devopsdays/devopsdays-web/content/events/2018-toronto/conduct.md

 II.
 I am coming to devopsdays to interact with people.
 I understand that imagery and language which is suggestive or derogatory will offend and make people uncomfortable.
 I also understand that people may have boundaries and sensibilities different from my own.
 I will accept without question when informed that something is offensive or unacceptable in the context of the devopsdays event.

 III.
-I will never intentionally harass or offend another attendee regardless of gender, sexual orientation, disability, appearance, size, race or religion and will not abide another attendee being harassed or offended.
+I will never intentionally harass or offend another attendee regardless of gender, gender identity and expression, sexual orientation, disability, appearance, size, race or religion and will not abide another attendee being harassed or offended.
 If I am aware that anyone is uncomfortable or unsafe, I will notify those giving offense and the devopsdays event organizers.

 IV.
 If I am offended or harassed, I will inform people around me who make me feel safe and the event organizers.
 If I feel safe, at my discretion, I will inform those giving offense of the specific actions with the hope that the other party is well-intentioned and ignorant, but I am under no obligation to do so.